 DFS is not regulated as interactive gaming, and is therefore not prohibited in California.
 This makes it possible to bet on sports, without the element of real money.
 This is a good choice for players that are interested in other sports than horse racing.

-The future of sports betting in California
+The Future of Betting on Sports in California

 There is an interesting battle going on for the sports betting legalization in California.

 However, since they didn’t include mobile betting in their bill, the market size would not reach the $2.5 billion that is up for grabs.
 The question remains unanswered until further proceedings from the legislature.

-Yes, gambling is legal at Tribal Casinos, card establishments and horse tracks.
+Yes, gambling is legal at Tribal Casinos, card establishments, and horse tracks.
 There is also a legal state lottery in California.

 Yes, at tribal casinos